-The side airbags are placed on either side of each front seat.
-The airbags are packed into the seat's back frame on both sides of the seat.
+The side airbags are placed on the side of each front seat that is closest to the door.
+The airbags are packed into the seat's back frame.

 Both front seats have markings with the text AIRBAG where the airbags are placed.